anu332002/libmgmt/README.md

 # LibraryManagementSystem
+Introduction:
-Based on Spring MVC, Maven and Hibernate frameworks.
-Programming with Java language and running in Tomcat v9.0 environment.
+This system is based on Spring MVC, Maven and Hibernate frameworks, programming with Java language and running in Tomcat Apache Server v9.0 environment.